 Did I scare anyone off yesterday with my soapbox?
 I hope not. :) Today we’re going to narrow in on different kinds of debt.
+Distinguishing good debts from the bad ones can be very crucial in your personal wealth management.
 Good debt vs. bad debt — what’s the difference?
 Aren’t all debts created equally?
 Well… not necessarily.
-Debt overall is bad to have, but there are some “good debts” that are unavoidable.
+Debt overall is bad to have, but there are some “good debts” that are unavoidable, see more about credit cards use.

 Here’s a little graphic to explain the difference: